Draft Energy Strategy and Just Transition Plan consultation

 Read the consultation paper

-We are also consulting on the Strategic Environmental Assessment for the draft Energy Strategy and Just Transition Plan.
-This consultation will be open until 22 May 2023.
+We also consulted on the Strategic Environmental Assessment for the draft Energy Strategy and Just Transition Plan.

 Read the Environmental Report

-Please note that on 3 March 2023 the Scottish Government extended the consultation period for the draft Energy Strategy and Just Transition Plan from 4 April 2023 to 9 May 2023.
-This follows the publication of independent, in-depth analysis of Scotland’s energy requirements.
-We committed to publish this analysis during the consultation period and the extension will help ensure that everyone has time to consider the findings and engage in the conversation about our future energy system.
+On 3 March 2023 the Scottish Government extended the consultation period for the draft Energy Strategy and Just Transition Plan from 4 April 2023 to 9 May 2023.
+This followed the publication of independent, in-depth analysis of Scotland’s energy requirements.
+We committed to publish this analysis during the consultation period and the extension was designed to help ensure that everyone had time to consider the findings and engage in the conversation about our future energy system.

 Interests